ananthp/beautifulnote/blog/_posts/2016-02-14-for-the-love-of-south-indian-music.markdown

 ---
 layout: post
-title: For the love of Carnatic Music
+title: For the love of South Indian Music
 ---

 14th February is Musicologist Professor P. Sambamurthy's birthday.
 I started reading his treatise, *South Indian Music (6 volumes)*, when I got more than slightly interested in Carnatic music.
 I can't say I liked it very much at first.
 But I knew it was a very important resource and kept coming back to it often.